bcai/Instant-Noodle/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
+Instant Noodle is a web application inspired by Instagram that will be build using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
 - [ ] Adequate seed data to demonstrate the site's features
-- [ ] The minimally necessary features for an Evernote-inspired site: note creation and saving, note editing, and notes organized into notebooks
+- [ ] Minimally necessary features for an Instagram-inspired site: photo sharing, posts organized into collections, and social interaction through viewing, commenting, and liking posts.
 - [ ] Hosting on Heroku
 - [ ] CSS styling that is satisfactorily visually appealing
-- [ ] A production README, replacing this README (**NB**: check out the [sample production README](https://github.com/appacademy/sample-project-proposal/blob/master/docs/production_readme.md) -- you'll write this later)
+- [ ] A production README

 ## Product Goals and Priorities

-FresherNote will allow users to do the following:
+Instant Noodle will allow users to do the following:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

 - [ ] Create an account (MVP)
 - [ ] Log in / Log out, including as a Guest/Demo User (MVP)
-- [ ] Create, read, edit, and delete notes (MVP)
+- [ ] Create, edit, and delete posts (MVP)
-- [ ] Organize notes within Notebooks (MVP)
+- [ ] Organize posts into collections (MVP)
+- [ ] View, comment, and like other users' posts (MVP)
-- [ ] Tag notes with multiple tags (expected feature, but not MVP)
+- [ ] Edit Profile (expected feature, not MVP)
+- [ ] Optional Recipe Form (bonus feature, not MVP)
+- [ ] Upload videos (bonus feature, not MVP)
-- [ ] Apply complex styling to notes while editing (expected feature, but not MVP)
+- [ ] Geolocation (bonus feature, not MVP)

 ## Design Docs
 * [View Wireframes][views]